hemanthkotaprolu/dojo-blog/README.md

 # Getting Started with Create React App

-This simple blog website built using ReactJS.
+1. This simple blog website built using ReactJS.
+1. Followed `The net ninja` tutorial series on youtube.

 ## Development Setup